reflex-dev/reflex-web/docs/custom-components/command-reference.md

 Commands:
-  init     Initialize a custom component. build    Build a custom component. share    Collect more details on the published package for gallery."")
+  init     Initialize a custom component. build    Build a custom component. share    Collect more details on the published package for gallery.""")
 ```

 ## reflex component init